V-Squared/V-Squared.github.io/plan/index.md

 4. Dashboard provides Weekly Sprint Overview with 3 weeks look ahead and history of all completed sprints
 5. Consistent documentation with interactive Info-graphics to ease learning

-V²Plan System can be easily adapted for other GitHub Organizations.
-For more information please see → [Introduction to V²Plan System](/plan/system/).
+V²Agile System can be easily adapted for other GitHub Organizations.
+It is Open Source and Licensed under CC-By.
+For more information please see → [Introduction to V²Agile System](/plan/agile/).